 - Generalized Anxiety Disorder (GAD)

-- Excessive worry about a number of events or activities that distract you from your day-to-day lives
+- Excessive worry about a number of events or activities that distract you from your day-to-day life.

 - Obsessive-compulsive (OCD)